In the contemporary world and in casual conversations, ‘ego’ is

 The development of the ego is a lifelong process

-one offers as they develop with individuals they value and even with
+offers as they develop with individuals they value and even with individuals

-individuals they are unfamiliar with.
-The environment that the parents
+they are unfamiliar with.
+The environment that the parents give to their

-comparing oneself with other people, being positive about oneself, and
+oneself with other people, being positive about oneself, and expanding

-expanding insight.
-That can be done by expanding self-awareness through
+insight.
+That can be done by expanding self-awareness through journaling and

 Learn More at HopeQure